New plans call for nearly 500 new apartments spread across three sites along Shattuck Avenue in South Berkeley.

 The Berkeley zoning board is set to vote Thursday on whether to approve use permits for two new housing projects featuring more than 100 units between them.

-The University of California at Berkeley says it is moving forward with plans to build a high-rise in downtown Berkeley — for its education, psychology and public health areas of study — and will hold an open house about the project this week.
-The Berkeley Way West academic building is set to reach 112 feet […]
+This lot, between Hearst Avenue and Berkeley Way on Shattuck, is slated to become a high-rise for several Cal areas of study.
+Image: Google Maps The University of California at Berkeley says it is moving forward with plans to build a high-rise in downtown Berkeley — for its education, psychology and public health areas of […]

-Berkeley zoning board commissioners asked the architect for a 120-foot-tall building planned for Shattuck Avenue to make the project less suburban, craft a better street-level retail experience and take steps to retain existing local merchants on site during a review late last week.
-The board expressed excitement about the project, but also offered extensive feedback, which was […]
+Early drawings, set to change, of a 120-foot condo project in the works at Shattuck Avenue and Berkeley Way.
+Image: The Bay Architects Berkeley zoning board commissioners asked the architect for a 120-foot-tall building planned for Shattuck Avenue to make the project less suburban, craft a better street-level retail experience and take steps to retain existing local […]

 More than 1,400 units are in the works for downtown.
 Image: Downtown Berkeley Association More than 1,400 housing units are currently in development in downtown Berkeley, with demolition on one of the first in the pipeline scheduled to begin this week.
 There are eight projects, including a hotel, planned in the downtown core, with two […]